Mahatma Gandhi Bus Station

 The Mahatma Gandhi Bus Station (MGBS), also known as the Imlibun Bus Station (Imlibun means "grove of tamarind trees"), is a bus station on the Musi River in the Imlibun area of southern Hyderabad, India.
-It is owned by the Telangana State Road Transport Corporation (TSRTC) and is India's third-largest bus station, covering 20 acre, behind Chennai Mofussil Bus Terminus and Delhi's Millennium Park Bus Depot.
+It is owned by the Telangana State Road Transport Corporation (TGSRTC) and is India's fifth-largest bus station, covering 20 acre, behind Chennai Mofussil Bus Terminus, Bengaluru's Kempegowda Bus Station, Vijayawada's Pandit Nehru Bus Station and Delhi's Millennium Park Bus Depot.

 History

 The bus station was built during the Nizam era, and was owned by the Nizam's Guaranteed State Railway and known as the Central Bus Station.
 It was built in the shape of a dome and was named Imlibun.
 It was a converted aircraft hangar, built during the 1930s by Butler and Company of the US to accommodate the Nizam’s fleet of public single- and double-decker buses.
 When the bus station was later expanded, the Musi River bed was partially filled for the new facility.
-Although it had been accessible by two major and two minor road bridges, it is presently accessible by one bridge.
+Although it used to be accessible by two major and two minor road bridges, it is presently accessible by four road bridges and two metro lines.